Jenkins hash function

 The Jenkins hash functions are a family of non-cryptographic hash functions for multi-byte keys designed by Bob Jenkins.
 The first one was formally published in 1997.

 The hash functions

 one_at_a_time

 Jenkins's one_at_a_time (joaat) hash is adapted here from a WWW page by Bob Jenkins, which is an expanded version of his Dr. Dobb's article.
-It was originally created to fulfill certain requirements described by Colin Plumb, a cryptographer, but was ultimately not put to use.
+It was originally created to fulfill certain requirements described by Colin Plumb, a cryptographer.
+Rockstar Games' RAGE engine makes extensive use of this hashing function.